๐ŸŒฟ Share this page

 Paying Money To Tour Slums in Africa

-In Kibera Kenya, AfricA touring slums for profit is a normal part of life.
+In Kibera Kenya, touring slums for profit is a normal part of life.
 Life in Kibera is characterized by extreme poverty and tourism dollars.

 Generations have lived in Kenya’s largest slum of Kibera, one of Africa’s largest squatters settlements.
 Kibera slum is well known for its crime, overcrowding, poverty, lack of proper sanitation and of course tourism.
 Kibera Slum in Kenya is a little smaller than New York’s Central Park and receives just as many tourists.